The Cornwall We Want

 Distant Land

-by Keyworker, almost 4 years ago
+by Keyworker, over 4 years ago

 In lockdown we could cycle anywhere nd hear the birds, Cornwall looked so beautiful with uncut hedges and verges full of wild flowers.
 Litter was unnoticed except for the odd escape from the recycling truck.
 For 3 months Cornwall was magical but slowly the traffic has come back and its all started again - noise, air pollution, building works, the cormac hedge annihilators.
 Sad.. back to the concreting and destruction of Cornwall.